 Lloyd-Platt arrives home and starts making dinner.
 Radish and Dali leap up to her, barking and bumping into each other, and I make myself scarce, leaving the young photographer to spend the evening with his wife and two excitable dogs.
 It’s a happy scene, one unburdened by darkness.

-Tom Seymour is a Correspondent for The Art Newspaper and an Associate Lecturer at London College of Communication.
-His words have been published in The Guardian, The Observer, The New York Times, Financial Times, Wallpaper*, BBC, The Telegraph, CNN, Independent, Foam, New Statesman, Wired, Vice and The Royal Photographic Society Journal, for whom he won Writer of the Year at the PPA Awards 2020.
+Tom Seymour is an Associate Editor at The Art Newspaper and an Associate Lecturer at London College of Communication.
+His words have been published in The Guardian, The Observer, The New York Times, Financial Times, Wallpaper* and The Telegraph.
+He has won Writer of the Year and Specialist Writer of the year on three separate occassions at the PPA Awards for his work with The Royal Photographic Society.